AP source: Chiefs' Mahomes sustained high ankle sprain

 Mahomes missed most of the second quarter against the Jaguars but still threw for 195 yards and two scores.
 The second of them was a throw to Marquez Valdes-Scantling in the fourth quarter that ultimately provided the winning margin.

-While Mahomes was out, backup Chad Henne also led the Chiefs on a 12-play, 98-yard touchdown drive.
+While Mahomes was out, backup Chad Henne led the Chiefs on a 12-play, 98-yard touchdown drive.

 “I’ve got to tell you, 15 is tough as nails, being able to come back in,” Chiefs safety Justin Reid said.
 “Even staying in after the injury and handing the ball off while he’s basically hobbling on one leg.
 The guy — that just shows you his love for the game and his character and his will to just be out there for his team and doing everything he can to help us win.”